Ankair

-Anka Air, stylised as Ankair, is a charter airline headquartered in Istanbul, Turkey and based at Istanbul Airport.
+Anka Air, stylised as Ankair, was a charter airline headquartered in Istanbul, Turkey, and based at Atatürk Airport.
 Founded in 2005 as World Focus Airlines, the company changed its corporate image to its current form in February 2008 as a result of publicity surrounding the crash of Atlasjet Flight 4203 on 30 November 2007.

 The airline operated charter flights to Europe and the Middle East.